 The Old Ball

-Having undergone a refit not that long ago, The Old Ball’s found new life as a pizza kitchen.
-With a sizeable patio looking out over Brownberrie Lane in Horsforth, The Old Ball’s beer garden is the perfect place to devour a homemade, stonebaked pizza or even just a couple of drinks under the blazing summer sun.
+The Old Ball is a vibrant pizza kitchen with a brilliant beer garden.
+There’s a sizeable patio looking out over Brownberrie Lane in Horsforth and it’s the perfect place to devour their homemade, stonebaked pizza or even just a couple of drinks under the blazing summer sun.
 They have canopies too, if you prefer a bit of shade.

 The Old Ball, Brownberrie Lane, Horsforth, Leeds, West Yorkshire, LS18 5SB.

 On the border of Horsforth and Bramley, you’d do well to just fall upon The Abbey Inn.
 It’s snuck down leafy Pollard Lane, but when you do find it, you’ll wonder why it’s taken so long to discover.
 The good sized beer garden wraps around the front of the pub, and they’re dog-friendly too, so why not take the pooch for a walk along the canal before rewarding yourself with a pint or two in the sunshine?

 The Abbey Inn, 99 Pollard Lane, Newlay, Leeds, West Yorkshire, LS13 1EQ.

 The Bridge Inn